40+ Best Fonts for Resumes & CVs 2024

 Dustin is a playful, retro sans serif typeface with four alternate stylistic variations, all of which offer a beautiful and professional font that’s ideal as a resume heading font.
 It also includes a web font addition and a variety of different download formats for ease of use.

-A slim, tidy font with subtle connections between each letter and a range of ligatures and swashes to create a unique and elegant effect, the Endeavora is a lovely display font which comes in regular and rounded variations, with multilingual support included.
+A slim, tidy font with subtle connections between each letter and a range of ligatures and swashes to create a unique and elegant effect, the Endeavora is a lovely display font that comes in regular and rounded variations, with multilingual support included.
 It’s best rendered as a larger font, used in headings and titles.

-Brixton is a lovely vintage-inspired sans serif typeface with light and bold weight variations as well as an outlined alternative and includes an OpenType function that automatically adjusts the space between different letter combinations for an ultra professional look!
+Brixton is a lovely vintage-inspired sans serif typeface with light and bold weight variations as well as an outlined alternative and includes an OpenType function that automatically adjusts the space between different letter combinations for an ultra-professional look!
 It’s a perfect heading font for any resume style.

 A stunning modern calligraphy font, the Southiya is perfect in any aspect of a resume or CV, adding a creative and elegant flavor.
 It comes with uppercase and lowercase letters, numbering and punctuation symbols, ligatures, stylistic alternative characters, and multilingual support.